JNRowe/jnrowe-misc/doc/removed.rst

     This one was a very, very, very long time coming...

     This can't be handled by just moving the current ``ebuild`` to ``::fixes``, as the upgrade path is fiercely ugly.
-The in-tree ``ebuild`` installs to non-standard locations, has a lower version number and still isn't keyworded.
+The shadowed ``ebuild`` is expected to be around for quite some time still.

 :Reason: Moved to ``::shadow``
 :Commit: 2f09d163876dcc7832509844a7e6160598c8ed75